 Coming of Age: Ninth & Tenth Grades

 Depending upon youth interest we will offer “Coming of Age” (COA) for 9th-10th Graders, and any other youth group members who wish to participate and who have not yet had this experience.
 In this class youth will spend 1-2 weekends in retreat together (with adult teachers and supervision) in 2022 seeking, questioning, learning, wondering, and beginning to discern what they want to set their heart to, by listening to themselves, friends, teachers and mentors.
 An adult mentor can be assigned based on the youth’s interests, to support exploration of an aspect of life they want to learn more about.
 For instance if a youth is very interested in artistic expression their mentor would be someone able to help them explore that over the course of a few months in 2022.
 In Fall 2021, after youth group commences, we will determine if there is enough interest for COA.
 If so, details will be worked out by the end of January 2022 and distributed to all interested youth and their families.

 High School: Ninth through Twelfth Grades

-At Westside, high school youth are active in congregational life in many ways, including their Youth Group activities, the Coming of Age program, acting as youth Chaplains, participating in committees and music groups, participating in worship, and working or volunteering in our RE program.
-Youth also participate in retreats, weekend conferences, and leadership development opportunities throughout the year.
+At Westside, high school youth are active in congregational life in many ways, including Youth Group activities, as youth Chaplains, and participating in committees, music groups, worship, or working/volunteering in RE.
+Youth may participate in retreats, weekend conferences, and leadership development opportunities throughout the year.

-To participate in off-site events, youth must be registered IN FULL and have special permission forms completed at the time of the event and be active in RE activities so that the DRE and Lead Youth Advisor know who they are and can recommend them to the Con advisors and staff for youth participation in UUA Cons and other activities).
+To participate in off-site events, youth must be registered in full and have special permission forms completed at the time of the event and be active in Religious Exploration activities.
+The Director of Religious Exploration and Lead Youth Advisors must confirm that they know and recommend registered youth to the UUA Youth Con advisors and staff for youth participation in UUA Cons and other district activities.